sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 > You leap through the air, landing with a thud on the other
 > side of the pit, kicking up a cloud of dust on this forgotten
 > jungle trail.
-As you rise to your feet, you notice it's more than
+Rising to your feet, you notice that more than
-> dust that stirs, as you hear movement and a threatening rattle
+> dust has been stirred.
+The sounds of movement and a threatening
-> approaching from the pit.
-What do you do?
+> rattle alerts you to something approaching from inside the pit.
+> What do you do?

 ## Other ways to flip: Advantage / Disadvantage

 Some flips are a little more complicated.
-Some moves in Deckahedron World instruct you to "add an advantage card" or "flip with advantage".
+Some moves in Deckahedron World instruct you to "take +1 advantage", "add an advantage card" or "flip with advantage".
 Sometimes you are given the opposite instruction, "add a disadvantage card" or "flip with disadvantage".

 ### Advantage

-With an advantage, flip over your top card as usual, and then flip over the next card on the top of the Deckahedron.
+With an advantage, flip over your top card as usual, and then flip over the next card as well.
 Compare the results (the number of ✗s or ✔s) and *resolve the flip* with the card that has the **best** result.